mariusmuntean/ChartJs.Blazor/.github/ISSUE_TEMPLATE/question.md

 ### Which charts is this question related to?
 <!-- Please list the charts this question applies to.
 If it applies to all of them, just write 'all charts'. -->

+### Additional context
+Add any additional context, screenshots or code about the question here.